buikemichael/techevent/backend/README.md

-this project is built with nodeJS, ExpressJS, MongoDB, Mongoose and complied with bable.
+This project is built with nodeJS, ExpressJS, MongoDB, Mongoose and complied with bable.

 - Root : `/api`
 - Get events: `GET /api/events`